 A taxi will cost you around 25 euros.
 An airport shuttle takes you to the edge of the city where you can catch a tram from the Baggersee stop to the city centre.

 The fastest and most efficient method of travel to Strasbourg is with the TGV High-Speed train network in France.
 The Paris to Strasbourg trains departs from Paris Gare de l’Est train stations.

-- There is an average of 14 trains Paris to Strasbourg a day
+- There is an average of 14 trains Paris to Strasbourg a day, schedules can vary

 - A train Paris to Strasbourg leaves every 1 hour and 28 minutes